-Contact information is listed at the back of this handbook.
+Contact information is listed in the back of this handbook.
 Our qualified management and staff are available to answer any questions you may have regarding you or your child's experience in our programs.
-Please refer to the following breakdown as an informative guide for whom to direct your questions, comments, or feedback.
+Please refer to the following break down as an informative guide for whom to direct your questions, comments, or feedback.